polyma/synergy-lol-api/README.md

 ## Design Decisions ##
 - The endpoint handlers are split up into two sections - route stems and handlers.
 The route stems provide the, um, 'stem' for the endpoint like '/summoner' and then the handlers are 'actions' which you can perform on each endpoint.
 The result is requests that are human readable like 'LoLAPI.request.getSummonerIdFromSummonerName()' or 'LoLAPI.getLoLVersions()'.
 I guess we could have had a system where the requests were formatted like the RiotAPI - 'LoLAPI.request.summoner.byName' or something like that, but I don't much like having to go back to the RiotAPI every five minutes just to find out how exactly each one of those endpoints is ordered.
 Also, each one of those endpoints ends up being quite distinct in its parameters such that thinking the endpoints consistent is quite a folly. e.g. /summoner/{summonerIds} and /summoner/by-name/{summonerNames} take different format inputs and therefore require different input parsing.
+- “Surely this would have made better sense with a centralised messaging queue that distributes the api actions to different workers.” - Yes, intrepid developer, that is a perfectly valid way of going about things - It avoids the problem of two-way data-binding with a centralised cache and enforces one-directional data-flow, which I’m a big fan of.
+However, I started coding syner.gg in PHP and the central ‘hub’ where requests originate is still in PHP and I wanted a way for both my ‘workers’ and my ‘brain’ to handle Riot API requests for basic things (e.g. error checking; summoner id retrieval) and to not hit my rate limit with a single API key and avoid roundtrips from workers back to the brain - i.e. the brain should be ‘fire and forget’.
+Perhaps in the future I can send all Riot API requests to a central messaging queue, but at the moment it just doesn’t make sense.

 ## Changelog ##
 ### [1.0.11] - 2016-03-25 ###